AnhDuc2000/test-jenkins/tests/README.md

 * TEST-UNIT-5 Search Confluence Space
     - Click the search box at the top right
     - Search for the word "CPS Upgrade"
-    - You should see at least 1700 results.
+    - You should see at least 1700 results. **(Don't know what this means, and it isn't accurate for production)**
     - The first result should be a space called "CPS Upgrade", with a small circle space icon.
     - CLick the "CPS Upgrade" space.
     - You should see the "CPS Upgrade" spac ehomepage titled "CPS Upgrade Home".